A Robot Web for Distributed Many-Device Localisation: Gaussian Belief Propagation Inference with Lie Groups

 \subsection{Belief Update at a Variable Node}

-At any stage, we can calculate a new marginal distribution at a variable node given all of the message passing that has happened to date; this is the current estimate of the position of a robot at a particular timestep.
-We combine {\em all} of the latest incoming messages $\mathcal{\Xbar}_i, \matLambda_i$ at the variable node.
-First, we use the previously calculated belief mean $\mathcal{\Xbar}_0$ at the variable (or some simple initialisation if this is the first time we are doing a belief update at this node), and transform all incoming messages into that tangent space using Equation~\eqref{equ:transformmeantangentspace} and Equation~\eqref{equ:transformprecisiontangentspace}, to obtain $\vectau_i$ and $\matLambda_{{\vectau}_i}$.
+At any stage, we can calculate a new marginal distribution at a variable node given all of the message passing that has happened to date; this is the current estimate of the position of a robot at a particular time step.